saymrwulf/litex-boards/notes.md

 2017-03-15T03:11:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (litex-boards) 2017-04-02T18:03:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2017-04-29T07:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards)
+2003 paper) (litex-boards) 2017-04-02T18:03:00 - Quick fix, referencing a known issue from the official repo (litex-boards) 2017-04-29T07:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2017-04-29T20:55:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards)